-I don’t have to tell you that Valentine’s Day can be rough, even for the toughest anti-capitalism warrior.
-On the one day where everyone is choosing to show love, who wants to fight the power?
+I don’t have to tell you that Valentine’s Day can be rough, even for the toughest anti-patriarchy warrior.
+On the one day where everyone is choosing to show love, I don’t want to fight the power?
 I just want a box of chocolates too.

-However, I feel blessed that my mom reminded us every year that, though not romantic love because we weren’t allowed yet, we had plenty to love and love on.
+I always feel blessed though.
+My mom reminded us every year that, though not romantic love because we weren’t allowed yet, we had plenty of love to give and share.
 That understanding has helped me to shape the way I think about Valentine’s Day.

-So as I passed out Justice League themed Valentine cards today and my co-workers (some of who I rarely ever speak to) looked at me wondering was I loosing it or bored, I reminded them that I was giving love because it makes me feel good.
+So this year, I passed out Justice League themed Valentine cards to my co-workers, some of who I rarely ever speak to.
+They looked at me wondering why l was giggling like a school girl passing out cartoon cards and candy.
+I told them that I was giving them love because it makes me feel good.

 Here are 5 Simple Self Care Acts you can enjoy on Valentine’s Day!

 - Treat yourself to a meal!
 Good food is good comfort.
 No lie about it.
 Take yourself out for a big breakfast or adventure to a new lunch spot.
 Or, cook yourself a fancy dinner.
 Live music (via YouTube) and all.

 - Have a spa day!
 You can go to the professionals or light the candles and do it yourself, either way, pampering your body is a healthy act for the heart.

 - Party!
 Crank the tunes, put on a great outfit and let your body feel the rhythm.
 You can even make it a karaoke night.
 You get the same endorphins doing it for yourself as when you do it for others.
 (I don’t know if that’s scientifically true but I have experience.)

 - Art!
 If you are a painter, paint.
 If you write, poem.
 If you craft, make something.
 Not that project you’re commissioned for but just do it because you love it.
 Make yourself a Valentines Day gift.